WHAT DID THE BALFOUR DECLARATION

 Cambon, formally committed itself to "the renaissance of the Jewish

-nationality in that Land from which the people of Israel were exiled so
+nationality in that Land from which the people of Israel China

 President Wilson wrote that "the Allied